palladius/clouddeploy-platinum-path/step-by-step-guide.md

 * Some Org policies might prevent you from achieving your goal.
 For instance, a `constraints/compute.vmExternalIp` policy would prevent your GKE clusters to be set up with public IPs.
 Feel free to file a PR to fix this which is beyond the scope of this demo.

+### E007 Code is still broken!

+I've extensively ran the code 8 times.
+But bugs happen.
+Try these:

+* Download / use the v.0 version https://github.com/palladius/clouddeploy-platinum-path/releases/tag/1.0
+* Make sure your local code is always up to date to latest/stablest version.
+Particularly your fork could have been from former/unfixed code.
+* If everything still fails, please file a bug with a paste of your error, and possibly a list of your *breadcrumbs*.

 ## Additional readings